 Learn more about the digital services hosted on Nectar.

-To use Nectar, use your AAF/institutional account to sign up for a new account and start your free trial.
+To use Nectar, sign up for a new account with your institutional account via the Australian Access Federation (AAF) and start your 6-month trial.

 Follow our step-by-step guide to access the Nectar Research Cloud.